 Gray and black cats with green eyes

-These sweet-tempered black cats have certain genetics that ensure they always have green eyes as adults.
-And if you’re lookin to get one, they are really cute and easy-going.
-Highly recommended!
+Despite the name, these sweet-tempered black cats have a certain set of genes that ensures they are always green-eyed as adults.
+And if you’re looking to get one, they are really cute and easy-going!

 Famous green-eyed cats

 Lil Bub was a famous green-eyed cat that had a huge following on social media.
-In fact, Bob was so popular on the web that according to her owner, she helped raise over half a million dollars for animal shelters and charities!
+In fact, Bub was so popular on the web that according to her owner, she helped raise over half a million dollars for animal shelters and charities.
+Impressive!

-Lil Bub was not a typical cat; she was born with dwarfism, polydactyl and several other disorders.
-She had no teeth, her tongue was always sticking out, and she remained the size of a kitten her whole life.
-But her strange appearance never stopped the world from loving her! 🙂
+Lil Bub was not your typical cat; she was born with dwarfism, polydactyly and several other disorders.
+She had no teeth, her tongue was always sticking out, and her body never grew beyond the size of an average kitten.
+But all these difficulties never stopped the world from loving her!

-Bub died at the age of 8 after suffering from a bone infection.
-She will be missed!
+Lil Bub died at the age of 8 due to a bone infection.

 Frequently asked questions